vivaria/edisonrul.ing/docs/source/cards/h/hydro-pressure-cannon.md

 ### Card Rulings

-●If this card is equipped to a monster that is unaffected by Spell Cards, this card’s effect will still be applied.
+*   If this card is equipped to a monster that is unaffected by Spell Cards, this card’s effect will still be applied.
 The effect to send 1 random card in your opponent’s hand to the GY starts a Chain.